ethereum/EIPs/EIPS/eip-draft_sane_evm_limits.md

 ## Abstract

 Introduce an explicit value range for certain protocol and EVM parameters (such as gas limits, block number, block timestamp, size field when returning/copying data within EVM).
-Some of these already have an implicit value range due to various reasons.
+Some of these already have an implicit value range due to various (practical) reasons.

 ## Motivation

-Having such an explicit value range can help in creating compatible client implementations, in certain cases it can also offer minor speed improvements, and can reduce the effort needed to create consensus critical test cases.
+Having such an explicit value range can help in creating compatible client implementations, in certain cases it can also offer minor speed improvements, and can reduce the effort needed to create consensus critical test cases by eliminating

 ## Specification

 If `block.number >= {FORK_BLOCK}`, the following value ranges are introduced:

 - *gas* - 64 bit signed number
+- *block gas limit* - 64 bit signed number
-- *block number* -
+- *block number* - 64 bit unsigned number
+- *account address* - 160 bit value
+- *timestamp* - 64 bit unsigned number

 As a result the behaviour of the following EVM opcodes are altered as stated:

-1) `GAS` (`0xf3`)
+1) `GAS` (`0xf3`) - can only return

 2) `NUMBER` (`0xf3`)